The committee is made up of passionate and dedicated professionals who are committed to improving the lives of people in our community.

 Sally has spent the majority of her social work career in Victoria working in the areas of homelessness, refugees and offenders.
 She spent over two years in Ireland managing programs for people with disabilities.
 Despite a diverse range of settings, in all roles, Sally has maintained a strong interest in working with people with complex needs and hard to reach populations.
 Sally recently returned to live in NSW and after a brief project role with Housing NSW took up the position of PIR Operations Manager with Hunter Medicare Local.
 Sally has a Bachelor of Social Work/Masters of Advanced Social Work.

-Sally Hoyle - Treasurer
+Nikki Ridgway - Treasurer

 Alyson Segrott - Secretary